abdulnine7/Leetcode-Blind-75/README.md

 ##### Solution:

-- There is a point `pivot` in which is the minimum of array.
+- There is a point `pivot` in array which is the minimum of array.
 - In this solution the main idea for our checks is to converge the `start` and `end` bounds on the start of the `pivot/minimum`, and never disqualify the index for a possible minimum value.
 - `if nums[mid] > nums[end]` is True,
     - We KNOW that the `pivot/minimum` value must have occurred somewhere to the right of `mid`, which is why the values wrapped around and became smaller, hence we update, `start = mid + 1`